Mediterranean League: The Mediterranean League

 On September 28, 2007, FC Barcelona requested that the RFEF to recognise the Mediterranean League as a La Liga title.
 This action was taken after the Spanish Congress proposed to the RFEF to recognise Levante FC's Copa de la España Libre win as equivalent to Copa del Rey trophy.
 Nevertheless, the governing body of Spanish football has not made an outright decision yet.

+On March 25, 2023, the RFEF conceded officially to Levante the Copa de la España Libre.
+Under these circumstances, Barcelona demanded over again from RFEF adding to its palmares the Mediterranean League contested in 1937 as equal to La Liga, given that this competition was achieved in the same conditions with the above.
+A decision, however, is yet to be made.

-Final Table
+Final table

 Liga Catalana

 By the latter half of 1937 and early 1938 the war was going against the Republicans.
 In November 1937 their capital was transferred from Valencia to Barcelona and after the Battle of Teruel the Republican area was split in two.
 In football terms this meant that a second Mediterranean League was impossible as clubs from the Levante were unable to enter.
 Instead a Lliga Catalana, featuring just Catalan teams was organised.
 The competition was never completed due to disruption from the war but the title was subsequently awarded to FC Barcelona.
 The Barça coach Patrick O'Connell had returned from the tour of Mexico and the United States with only four players.
 Despite this, FC Barcelona won both the Lliga Catalana and the Campionat de Catalunya.